annaholovach/clothing-store/README.md

 ###### Endpoint orders/:id

-Request: Get orders/:id - get order by id, endpoint avalible only for administrators
+Request: Get orders/:id - get order by id, endpoint avalible only for administrators and moderators

     Response: